-For each permit term, the City of Phoenix Aviation Department (Aviation) and operators that perform MSGP-regulated industrial activities, known as co-permittees, are required to apply for coverage under the MSGP by submitting Notices of Intent (NOIs) through ADEQ's online portal known as myDEQ.
-Alternatively, No Exposure Certifications (NECs) or No Discharge Certification (NDC) may be submitted where applicable.
+For each permit term, Aviation and operators that perform MSGP-regulated industrial activities, known as co-permittees, are required to apply for coverage under the MSGP by submitting Notices of Intent (NOIs) through ADEQ's online portal known as myDEQ.
+Alternatively, No Exposure Certifications (NECs) may be submitted where applicable.
 The current NOI and NOI Authorization Certificate for Aviation is also included as Appendix C, as required by MSGP Part 5.6.

-This comprehensive plan is implemented at DVT through the combined efforts of the Aviation, Aviation Stormwater Program Team, and the Pollution Prevention Team (PPT).
+This comprehensive plan is implemented at DVT through the combined efforts of the Aviation, Aviation Stormwater Program Team, and the PPT.
 This SWPPP replaces previous versions and has been updated to address current operations.
-This SWPPP has been developed to provide consistent and effective management of stormwater quality throughout DVT, in accordance with good engineering practices.
+This update to the SWPPP has been developed to provide consistent and effective management of stormwater quality throughout DVT, in accordance with good engineering practices.
 The SWPPP is designed to: